nadavshaham/bash_translate/README.md

 # bash_translate
 translate english to hebrew and vise versa from bash with a simple command
+## prerequisites
+1. node
+2. npm or yarn
 ## usage examples
 tra harpoon <br />
 tra שבשבת